arokettu/bencode/docs/upgrade.rst

   * ``Bencode\BigInt`` and ``Bencode\Collection`` are now enums,
     therefore ``dictType``, ``listType``, ``bigInt`` params no longer accept bare string values (like ``'array'`` or ``'object'`` or ``'gmp'``).
-    If you already use constants nothing will change for you.
+    If you already use constants, nothing will change for you.

 * Encoding: